-Valentine’s Day is just around the corner, and while I don’t have anyone to celebrate this holiday with, I do love a good romantic book now and again.
-Since Jane Eyre happens to be my favorite book of all time (and certainly one of the most romantic), I thought I would share ten other novels we can read instead.
-From the Gothic to memorable love stories, here are 10 great novels to check out (sorry but no Wide Sargasso Sea):
+Jane Eyre is my favorite book of all time (and certainly one of the most romantic), so I thought I would share 50 other novels fans can read instead when they’re looking for something similar.
+From the Gothic to memorable love stories, here are 50 great books like Jane Eyre to check out.

 #1: Villette by Charlotte Bronte